Curiouschild/Curiouschild.github.io/_posts/2019-5-4-longest-absolute-file-path.md

 * Stack stores the length of dirs. len is the curr length of absolute path

+A slower but easy to code approach is to preprocess the data by spliting intput by \n

 ```java
 public int lengthLongestPath(String input) {
     Stack<Integer> stack = new Stack<>();